matteocargnelutti/netlify-functions-session-cookie/README.md

 npm install netlify-functions-session-cookie
 ```

-⚠️ This library needs a **secret key** to sign and validate cookies.
+⚠️ This library requires a **secret key** to sign and verify cookies.
 See [_"Generating a secret key"_](#generating-a-secret-key).

 [☝️ Back to summary](#summary)